Pest Control: Bed Bugs

 Bed bugs are small blood sucking insects.
 They are often found living in the bedroom as they are attracted to the carbon dioxide we breath out and our body warmth and stillness which is why we are a most attractive meal when we sleep.

-Bed bug infestations can be a very stressful time, first you are having to deal with the fact you have these invaders into your personal space.
+Bed bug infestations can be a very stressful time, first you are having to deal with the fact you have these invaders in your personal space.
 Then to make things worst there is a lot of preparation required prior to a treatment being carried out.
 At Pest-Tech Ltd, we try and take the stress out the situation by giving you all the information you need to help us to rid you of this pest problem.
 We carry out bed bug removal in Maidstone and across Kent to deal with these infestations.

 Full grown adults can survive over a year without a food source, making bed bugs extremely difficult to eradicate over the long term with DIY products.
 Unlike the flea, bed bugs can be seen with the eye and grow as large as 5mm in length.
 You will see bed bugs crawling as they do not jump or fly.
 You can identify you have a bed bug infestation by inspecting for what we call black spotting.
 You may also find adult bed bugs, young bed bugs and the molts of growing bedbugs (brown in colour) as they grow and shed their skins.
 You may also be getting bitten and also seeing blood marks on your sheets and duvets from the bites.